 No hourly billing.
 No scope negotiations.
 Platform access, implementation, operations, monitoring, and updates — all included.
 Predictable economics.

-The unified, historically accurate, cross-domain data that insurOS creates is exactly what machine learning models require.
+The White layer of the insurOS medallion architecture delivers AI/ML-ready datasets.
+Unified, historically accurate, cross-domain data with bi-temporal versioning and full source lineage — exactly what machine learning models require.
 Available as expansion tiers for clients ready to move beyond descriptive analytics.

 Route new claims to the right adjuster with the right authority level.
 Predict ultimate severity early using historical development patterns, coverage characteristics, and jurisdiction-specific factors.